Latent Shapes

 -

-centralize: translate each mesh to be zero-centered
+centralize: each mesh is translated to be zero-centered.

 -